The WATER Institute Brings Beaver Coexistence to California’s Central Valley

 Beaver coexistence experts from the WATER Institute, Connected Ecology, and the Beaver Institute share coexistence expertise, cost analysis, and site planning information related to each device.
 Top left: Kate Lundquist and Cathy Mueller, bottom left: Mike Callahan, right: Brock Dolman

-At the second tour site of the day, a suburban neighborhood in El Dorado Hills, we were greeted by several neighbors and members of the Rolling Hills Community Services District (RHCSD).
+At the second tour site of the day, a suburban neighborhood in El Dorado Hills, we were greeted by several neighbors and members of a local community services district.

 One neighbor shared, “It is so amazing to see everyone here as an advocate for these animals.
 One thought in our neighborhood was simply to get rid of beaver.
 Meanwhile, I started researching what they bring to the table for the ecosystem, and I thought, something’s gotta be done.
 So, I put some calls in and then found the Beaver Coexistence Training and Support program with OAEC.
 I can’t thank you all enough for building this coalition.
 Seeing how we can all work together and coexist with beaver is huge.”